megacorvega/autopapermc/README.md

 - Action: Start a program
 - Settings: In Program/script enter the absolute path to `mc_server_dl.bat` in quotations.
 Then enter the path to the folder `mc_server_dl.bat` is in **WITHOUT QUOTES**
 #### Conditions
 - Leave everything here as default.
-If you are running on a Laptop, you can toggle the Power settings as desired.
 #### Settings
 - If the task is already running, set: "Do not start a new instance"